 I’m a writer based in Indonesia and live in Jakarta (when I’m working) and Yogyakarta (when I’m not working).

-I’m graduate student with research in Political Sociology.
-After studied for almost four year in university, I start to pay more attention in the evolving intersection between civil society and technology.
-I interested in how people engage in civic action by exploit the full potential of technology and make it as a powerful ally to foster and strengthen civil society.
+I study political sociology with a research interest in the evolving intersection between civil society and technology with a focus on the social movement in the internet era.
+I interested in how people engage in civic action by exploiting the full potential of technology and make it a powerful ally to foster and strengthen civil society.

-In 2015, I conducted qualitative analysis to uncover how civil society promote transparency using technology in the 2014 Indonesia presidential election.
-I made a research about Kawal Pemilu (kawalpemilu.org), a website that guard the vote counting process following the National Election Commission’s decision to upload voting results to its official government website.
-Here I found where governmental services do not or cannot meet all the needs of constituents, Kawal Pemilu as the civil society organizations endeavor to fill the gaps.
+In 2015, I conducted a qualitative analysis to uncover how civil society promotes transparency using technology in the 2014 Indonesia presidential election.
+I made a research about Kawal Pemilu (kawalpemilu.org), a website that guards the vote-counting process following the National Election Commission’s decision to upload voting results to its official government website.
+My research found, where governmental services do not or can not meet all the needs of constituents, Kawal Pemilu as the civil society organizations endeavor to fill the gaps.
 In 2014, Kawal Pemilu demonstrates the importance of civil society in sustaining vibrant communities — both within and across borders in promoting transparency.

 In relation to that, I care about media literacy.
 I mean, the modern version of what has been called “media literacy”.
 As we know that in the 21st century, we enter the era of democratized media where almost anyone can publish and find almost anything that others have published.
 Now, information can come at us from almost everywhere and from anyone.
 In another word, it creates information abundance.